mayamcdougall/NotePaper/README.md

 The "Doodle" area is 200px wide, and works great for images, just be sure to size them accordingly.
 If your image is less than 200px wide, you may want to pad the image to 200px or use html + css to center it.

-Image locations (or any other paths) within widgets must be defined with an absolute path from your base_url (eg "&#37;base_url&#37;/assets/doodle.png").
+Image locations (or any other paths) within widgets must be defined with an absolute path from your base_url (e.g. "&#37;base_url&#37;/assets/doodle.png").
 Because of how Pico imports content, relative paths are not recommend and are known to cause issues.
 See Pico's [Documentation](http://picocms.org/docs.html) for additional information about file paths.

 Like regular pages, widgets can be written in markdown, html, or a combination of the two.
 Just make sure they end in ".md" (or the file extension you chose in your config) so Pico can find them.